alessandrocolombi/BGSL/README.md

 ## Installation - Windows

 Windows users will have to leave their comfort zone when installing this package as things get a little more complicated.
 There are two difficulties here.
 First of all, note that installing a package is a non-trivial process, involving making different kinds of documentation, checking `R` code for sanity, compiling `C++`  and so on.
 All those steps require a whole series of external tools like make, sed, tar, gzip, a C/C++ compiler etc. collectively known as a toolchain.
 All those helpers are immediately available in Linux distribution but they are not on standard Windows boxes and would need to be provided.
 The second problem will be to make **GSL** and **HDF5** available at linking stage when **BGSL** would be compiled.
 The issue here is that Unix files and directories are organized in a standard way and libraries are usually automatically manged via package managing programs.
-What has to be done is exploiting the `R` toolchain provided with
-**Rtools** to manage libraries emulating a Unix procedure.
+What has to be done is exploiting the `R` toolchain provided with **Rtools** to manage libraries emulating a Unix procedure.

 ### Rtools

 First step is to have `R` installed on your computer and integrated with [Rstudio](https://rstudio.com/products/rstudio/download/#download) as IDE.
 If you do not have it already install, this should be easy, just follow [these instructions](https://cran.r-project.org/bin/windows/base/).
-In case you already have it available, make sure it is at least version 4.0.3. <br/>
+In case you already have it available, make sure it is at least version 4.0.2. <br/>
 The second step is to make [Rtools40](https://cran.r-project.org/bin/windows/Rtools/) work.
 It is likely that you already have it available, just check by typing in `R` console
 ```R
 Sys.which("make")
 > "C:\\rtools40\\usr\\bin\\make.exe"
 ```
 If that output is displayed, you are good to go.
 If not, instructions given in the link above should guide in installation process.
-Once you have done install `devtools` and all its dependencies with
+Once you have done, install `devtools` and all its dependencies with
 ```R
 install.packages("devtools")
 ```